Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Introduction

-The second type of model (``Lens+Shear'') accounts for tidal effects in the lens plane by treating the magnitude and direction of the external shear as free parameters to be optimized for individual lens systems.
-This widely-used approach has several limitations.
-First, the tidal approximation neglects higher-order effects beyond shear, which may be significant for objects sufficiently close to the optical axis.
-This approach also neglects non-linear effects that arise from having mass in multiple redshift planes \citep[][]{McCully14,Jaroszynski12}.
-Also, lens models cannot directly constrain the external convergence because of the mass sheet degeneracy \citep{Falco85}.
-To avoid biases in the derived cosmological parameters, corrections for external convergence must be applied using additional constraints such as weak lensing \citep{Nakajima09, Fadely10} or the number density of galaxies near the lens \citep[][Rusu et al.\ in preparation]{Suyu10, Suyu13, Collett13, Greene13} calibrated by ray tracing through cosmological simulations \citep[e.g.,][]{Hilbert09}. \citet{Schneider13} have raised concerns because these corrections are calibrated on scales much larger than those relevant for strong lensing.
-Also, the corrections are derived from statistical studies that may have limited applicability to individual lens environments.
-Finally, the shear derived from lens models does not always match the shear calculated from modeling the ENV/LOS directly \citep{Wong11}.
+Next we add one new term to our model in order to account for tidal effects from matter in the lens plane.
+In this ``Lens+Shear'' model (Section \ref{sec:lens+shear}), the magnitude and direction of the external shear are treated as free parameters to be optimized for individual lens systems.
+Such a model has some freedom to adjust for the ENV/LOS, but it has some limitations as well.
+First, the Lens+Shear model neglects nonlinear effects that arise from having mass in multiple redshift planes along the LOS \citep[][]{McCully14,Jaroszynski12}.
+Also, this model treats the entire ENV/LOS in the tidal approximation: this neglects higher-order effects beyond shear, which may be significant for objects sufficiently close to the optical axis.
+Lens models also cannot directly constrain the external convergence because of the mass sheet degeneracy \citep{Falco85}.
+To avoid biases in the derived cosmological parameters, corrections for external convergence must be applied using additional constraints such as weak lensing \citep{Nakajima09, Fadely10} or the number density of galaxies near the lens \citep{Suyu10, Suyu13, Collett13, Greene13, Rusu16, Wong16} calibrated by ray tracing through cosmological simulations \citep[e.g.,][]{Hilbert09}.
+However, these corrections are derived from statistical studies that may have limited applicability to individual lens environments.
+The shear derived from lens models also does not always match the shear calculated from modeling the ENV/LOS directly \citep{Wong11}.